brett-olsen/C64-Bridge-Project/README.md

 ```
 <br>

-Intallation and setup of the C64 Serial Bridge is very straight forward, from this repo in the tools directory, you need the two files "run-c64kbd-bridge.sh" and "c64kbd_bridge.py", these files should be dropped into the VibeC64 tools directory.
+Installation and setup of the C64 Serial Bridge is very straight forward, from this repo in the tools directory, you need the two files "run-c64kbd-bridge.sh" and "c64kbd_bridge.py", these files should be dropped into the VibeC64 tools directory.
 Inside the "run-c64kbd-bridge.sh" you can set the following variables, to suit your environment, **it is important to review and set the variables PI_IP, PI_PORT and TOKEN correctly**.

 ```
 # ---- EDIT THESE IF NEEDED ----